blog

 22 Black Friday tips eCommerce experts wish they knew sooner

 Black Friday and Cyber Monday are a huge opportunity for eCommerce sellers.
 The five-day period from Thanksgiving through the following Monday is the biggest sales weekend of the year.
-According to a survey conducted by the NRF, nearly 180 million Americans made purchases over the holiday weekend in 2021.
-Of these, 127.8 million people shopped online.
+According to NRF, 134.2 million people shopped online over the holiday weekend in 2023.

 There are plenty of consumers to go around, but with all of the competition out there, it’s important for businesses to make sure they’re ready.

 We asked eCommerce experts and business owners what they wish they knew sooner about Black Friday and Cyber Monday (BFCM).
-They shared the lessons they have learned over the years as well as the strategies they are using to succeed in 2022.
+They shared the lessons they have learned over the years, as well as the strategies they use to succeed during the holiday season.

 Read on to find out how you can maximize your sales on Black Friday and Cyber Monday.